⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 86.16 | The trailing twelve-month Price-to-Earnings ratio measures the price paid for a stock relative to its trailing twelve-month earnings per share, indicating how much investors are willing to pay per dollar of past earnings. |
+| P/E Ratio (TTM) | 100.78 | The P/E ratio (Trailing Twelve Months) compares the company's current share price to its earnings per share over the past year, indicating how much investors are willing to pay for each dollar of earnings. |

-| EV/EBITDA | 14.55 | Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization, often used to compare companies with different capital structures. |
+| EV/EBITDA | 14.28 | Enterprise Value to EBITDA compares the total value of the company (market cap + net debt) to its earnings before interest, taxes, depreciation, and amortization, often used for valuing companies across different capital structures. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |